mopihu/world-boss-helper/README.md

 - Notifies you in the middle of the screen, if a World Boss is found / is dead / moves out of range
 - Spawns a Vergos' Head under the boss for more visibility
 - Uploads kill times to a spreadsheet, that is publicly available [HERE](https://tera.zone/worldboss/eu/)
-- It can send notifications to a Discord webhook, so that your friends/guild mates can instantly know you found a boss
 - Supports Caali's auto update

-## Dependencies
-- `command`
-- `tera-vec3`
-- `request`

-If you use Pinkie's proxy, then you need to run `npm install request` in the main proxy directory.
-If you use Caali's proxy, then you're good to go, because `request` is already bundled in it.

-## Config
-You can edit `config.json` to change default settings.
-If you want to notify your friends/guild on Discord, you can create a Webhook, and enter the URL in the config.

 ## Usage
 ### `wbh`